ctrlxcvz/sd-guides/krita-sd-local.md

 https://visualstudio.microsoft.com/
 ```
 - Select Download Visual Studio > Community 2022
-- Click on VisualStudioSetup.exe file you downloaded > Select "Desktop & Mobile" in launcher > select "Desktop Development with C++" > Select "Install while Downloading" > and wait for it to finish.
+- Click on VisualStudioSetup.exe file you downloaded > Select *Desktop & Mobile* in launcher > select *Desktop Development with C+* > Select *Install while Downloading* > and wait for it to finish.
 Once completed, you can close any instance of Visual Studio.
 - This is required for CUDA components to run correctly - check your Nvidia GPU card documentation for more information.
 - The primary objective is to get MSVC installed for the CUDA components.
 This accomplishes that goal.